CumulusKloud/CumulusKloud/README.md

 - 👋 Hi, I’m @CumulusKloud
-- 👀 I’m interested in cybersecurity and programing.
+- 👀 I’m interested in cybersecurity, compliance, OSINT and programing.
+I did a lot of OSINT in a previous job.
-- 🌱 I’m currently learning boring stuff at university and I would rather be learning to code.
+- 🌱 I’m currently looking for employment in cybsersec and compliance #overemployed.
-- 💞️ I’m looking to collaborate on anything that would help me learn how to code better.
+- 💞️ I’m looking to collaborate on anything that would help me learn how to code better, or put OSINT to work.
-- 📫 How to reach me ...
-I don't want to be reached.
-I guess you could leave me a note here if you absolutely want to talk.
+- 📫 How to reach me ... leave me a note.
+Be prepared to talk about cats.

 <!---
 CumulusKloud/CumulusKloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.